 I am faculty in the department of Linguistics & Communication Disorders, where I teach courses on psycholinguistics, bilingualism, and second language acquisition.

-My research is on cross-linguistic aspects of sentence processing, with a focus on syntactic ambiguity and the contribution of prosody to syntactic disambiguation.
+My research is on cross-linguistic aspects of sentence processing, with a focus on syntactic ambiguity and the contribution of prosody to syntactic disambiguation, and another focus on the impact of the second language on the first language of bilinguals.

-I am affiliated with two programs at the CUNY Graduate Center, where I advise Masters and Ph.D. students:
+I am affiliated with three programs at the CUNY Graduate Center, where I advise Masters and Ph.D. students:

 The picture on this page, taken in the summer of 2009, is of a garden maze in the backyard of the Cathedral of Chartres, some 90 km southwest of Paris.